jkenton/CapableOne/_posts/2013-12-17-idea-for-an-app.md

 <img src="{{site.baseurl}}/images/phone-app.jpg">

 Alright, I own an iPhone.
-I admit it.
+I admit it. [ed: yeah, no longer...]

 I have an idea for an app that might creep the Hell out of some people, but maybe not.
 Here goes: